-- 2.4 There are currently no active extraction sites within the Tees Valley. - 2.5 Information on sand and gravel reserves and production is contained within the annual monitoring reports produced by the North East Aggregates Working Party (NEAWP).
+- 2.4 There are currently no active sand and gravel extraction sites within the Tees Valley.
+Extraction from the beach site at the North Gare in Hartlepool Borough has ceased and Stockton Quarry is inactive but still contains extractable reserves. - 2.5 Information on sand and gravel reserves and production is contained within the annual monitoring reports produced by the North East Aggregates Working Party (NEAWP).
 However, to avoid making commercially sensitive information available, the figures published in these reports must be made up of at least three operators' individual figures.
 This means that no one operator's figures can be calculated.
 The only time that individual operator's figures can be shown is where there is written agreement from that operator.
 As the operators in the Tees Valley have not agreed to this, there are no published figures on how much sand and gravel has been produced and, therefore, how much sand and gravel is still needed to be produced. - 2.6 The sand and gravel at the North Gare site is, in theory, constantly replenished by the actions of the tide bringing in material to replace that which is extracted.
 However, there is no guarantee that this process will continue and, as such, the site cannot be used as a source of permitted reserves.
 Furthermore, the site itself lies within an environmentally sensitive area.
 In environmentally sensitive locations such as this, there are provisions for reviewing and potentially amending or revoking existing planning permissions if they are deemed to be causing adverse effects on the designation.
 Natural England requested that the North Gare site undergo such a review.
-Beach sand extraction ceased in 2012, and there is no longer a license from the Crown Estate for extraction at the site.

-- 2.7 In July 2015 a planning application to allow an extension of the period of time for completion of the development was submitted for Stockton Quarry.
+Beach sand extraction ceased in 2012, and there is no longer a license from the Crown Estate for extraction at the site. - 2.7 In July 2015 a planning application2 to allow an extension of the period of time for completion of the development was submitted for Stockton Quarry.
 This has allowed the identification of the amount of reserves at the quarry.
 It is estimated that there is around 20ha of land available for sand and gravel extraction.
 Information contained in the BGS Technical Report WF/00/06 Mineral Resource Information for Development Plans Durham and the Tees Valley indicated that the site is located on reserves of concealed river sand and gravel resources, and glacial sand and gravel resources.
-An estimate of sand and gravel reserves at the site had been calculated at 2,478,600 tonnes2.
-However, the operators have stated that accessible reserves have been reassessed and are now calculated to be 1,280,000 tonnes3.
-The quarry is currently inactive and permission to work the site expired in July 2015, although approval of the planning application will extend this deadline to July 2018. - 2.8 A site submission was made by Hanson Aggregates for land at High Coniscliffe near Darlington in August 2009, in response to the Publication Minerals and Waste DPDs.
-The site had previously been incorrectly submitted to Durham County Council for consideration within their Plan (permission for development of the site was previously refused in 1986 by Durham County Council for reasons including unallocated site, no demand, proximity to village and disturbance to residents, impact on landscape and grade 2 agricultural land).
-It was estimated that the site would provide for the extraction of 4.6 million tonnes of sand and gravel.
-However, the proposed site was not allocated because it was considered that it was not required to deliver the level of provision in line with the recommended sub-regional apportionment for Tees Valley at that time.
-An over provision of sand and gravel sites was also considered inappropriate given the policy of promoting the use of secondary aggregates within the DPDs. - 2.9 However, the possible cessation of sand and gravel production from the North Gare extraction site and failure to activate Stockton Quarry has resulted in the inclusion of Policy MWP3, within the Minerals and Waste Plan.
-MWP3 deals with the provision of additional aggregates.
-The policy indicates that proposals for the extraction of aggregates will be supported where imports into the Tees Valley would be reduced and there would be no significant adverse impact on important environmental designations, with the Teesmouth and Cleveland Coast SPA and Ramsar site, the Teesdale Way, flood risk zones and green wedges specifically mentioned.
-At examination the Planning Inspector supported this approach stating '...in the event that North Gare continues to operate and/or Stockton Quarry becomes active, there would then be overprovision.
-Any planning application to extract sand and gravel would be subject to Policy MWP3 and other policies in the development plan.
-Consequently, despite the representation seeking a further allocation of sand and gravel at High Coniscliffe, I consider that the Policies and Sites DPD is sound in respect of the policies for aggregates extraction.
+An estimate of sand and gravel reserves at the site had been calculated at 2,478,600 tonnes 3.
+However, the operators have stated that accessible reserves have been reassessed and are now calculated to be 1,280,000 tonnes4.
+The quarry is currently inactive and permission to work the site expired in July 2015.
+The application is held in abeyance whilst the applicants carry out further testing/feasibility work to establish if the quarry is viable.
+In April 2017 Cemex submitted a Scoping Opinion5 for the proposed extraction of 1.78 million tonnes of sand and gravel, erection of mineral processing plant and associated ancillary infrastructure and restoration of site to nature and conservation flood meadows and reed beds with public access.
+Stockton Borough Council have not yet given an opinion, however an opinion is likely to be given early in 2018 and will thus be reported in the next LAA.